In This Section

 To apply for a need-based grant, you must submit complete student and parent information on both the Free Application for Federal Student Aid (FAFSA) and a supplemental application by the March 2 deadline.

 To apply for a need-based grant, you must submit complete student and parent information on both the Free Application for Federal Student Aid (FAFSA) and a supplemental application by the March 2 deadline.
-You must also submit both an Estimated Summer Earnings (ESE) form by April 15 and a Confirmed Summer Earnings (CSE) form by July 15.
+You must also submit both an Expected Summer Earnings (ESE) form by April 15 and a Confirmed Summer Earnings (CSE) form by July 15.
 The ESE form allows us to calculate your tentative grant eligibility based on your predicted summer earnings.
 The CSE form allows us to make modifications to your grant eligibility based on your actual earnings and to release your grant funds for payment to your billing account.

 To apply for a need-based grant, you must submit complete student and parent information on both the Free Application for Federal Student Aid (FAFSA) and a supplemental application by the March 2 deadline.
-You must also submit both an Estimated Summer Earnings (ESE) form by June 15 and a Confirmed Summer Earnings (CSE) form by July 15.
+You must also submit both an Expected Summer Earnings (ESE) form by June 15 and a Confirmed Summer Earnings (CSE) form by July 15.
 The ESE form allows us to calculate your tentative grant eligibility based on your predicted summer earnings.
 The CSE form allows us to make modifications to your grant eligibility based on your actual earnings and to release your grant funds for payment to your billing account.

 Applications received after the deadlines will be considered on a first-come first-served basis if funds remain available.

-Yes, all students are considered to be DEPENDENT for need-based aid (meaning that they must submit parent information to be considered for need-based aid) except in the following situations:
+Yes, all students are considered to be dependent for need-based aid (meaning that they must submit parent information to be considered for need-based aid) except in the following situations:

 - The student will be 30 years of age or older by December 31 of that academic year.
 If this is the case for you, you do not need to notify us and can simply omit the parent sections.